trallnag/ansible-roles-depot/aws/MAINTENANCE.md

 ## Update

-Run this role to update all components.
+Run this role to update the AWS CLI and related components.